 Strategic business planning

-A good starting point is to define what you do now and where you want change.
-From there we will probably discuss the marketing and operations that will surround your customers’ experiences.
-Further on we might look at how to stabilise or scale your operation, depending on your aims.
+From there we will most likely discuss the marketing and operations that will surround your customers’ experiences.
+Further on we might look at how to stabilise or scale your operation, depending on your ambitions.

 Define success

-To assess where you’re doing well and where you could put some focus, we’ll need to clearly define your version success.
+To assess where you’re doing well and where you could put some focus, we’ll need to clearly define your version ‘success’.
 This will include some financial aspects, but the quality of your working and personal life will also be relevant.
 Things like working hours, job satisfaction and levels of stress.

 My view is that a healthy business is profitable, calm and enjoyable.
 Only you can decide how much profit you’d like to earn, how much excitement and risk you’d like to keep things interesting, and (of course) what you find enjoyable during your working life.